 There is NO added iron or manganese which are harmful in excess.
 If it doesn’t help (poor coat appearance, compromised immune system, poor hoof quality), then ideally it would be better to have your forage tested for nutrient levels.
 Forage is either pasture or hay, to see what the nutrient levels are and in particular, the copper to zinc ratio.
 Other nutrients include protein, calcium, phosphorus, magnesium, iron and manganese.

 Ideal ratio is 1:3 for copper to zinc for the WHOLE intake – not just one product or portion.

 There are two sizes for each mineral mix, more information in the shop area.

-Best Guess: To reduce postage costs, and to make the feeding rate easy, it’s recommended to add a quantity of salt so that the standard feeding rate is 1 metric tablespoon (small size Best Guess mix).
-If there wasn’t a filler like salt, the size of the feeding rate would be very small and challenging for some people.
-For the Equi Horse, Equi Horse +Se and HoofXtra Hoof mix, the magnesium oxide does the same job as the salt and provides magnesium too.
-So no need to add salt to these mixes, they are ready to go as is.
+Best Guess: To reduce postage costs, and to make the feeding rate easy, a quantity of salt can be added to the mix so that the feeding rate is 1 metric tablespoon.
+If something like salt wasn’t added, the size of the feeding rate would be very small and challenging for some people.
+For the Equi Horse mix, Equi Horse +Se mix and HoofXtra mix, there is no need to add salt to the mixes, they are ready to go.
 The additional salt recommendation (2 tablespoons for an untested situation, more in hot weather) is there regardless of whether you add salt to a mix (Best Guess) or not.
 Most horses are sodium or chloride deficient and the amount added *per day* to the Best Guess mix is quite small.